Cybersecurity & Cloud Glossary

 2 definitions focused on day-to-day security work.

-Data FormatsA simple file format for tabular data where each line is a row and columns are separated by commas.
+Data FormatsCSV format is a simple text file format for tabular data where each line represents a row and columns are separated by commas.

 Read definition →Data Serialization